-While the complete watchdog functionality may be configured via TXD0 line of the ASC0 interface (for details see Section 8.3), a qualified set of configuration commands can also be specified via the watchdog's I^2C interface as described in this section.
-The LTE module has to be up and running for this type of configuration.
+While the complete watchdog functionality may be configured via TXD0 line of the ASC0 interface (for details see Section 8.3), a qualified set of configuration commands can also be specified via the watchdog's I2C interface as described in this section.
+The Java module has to be up and running for this type of configuration.

-The watchdogs's I2C interface is accessible by means of the LTE module's I2C lines, and either via the LTE module's AT command interface, or for ELS61T-x Terminals only through a Java MIDlet during runtime (see Figure 26).
+The watchdogs's I2C interface is accessible by means of the Java module's I2C lines, and either via the Java module's AT command interface, or through a Java MIDlet during runtime (see Figure 18).
 Note: When using a Java MIDlet to set GPIO directions using the I2C interface, please allow for a guard time of at least 500ms between two I2C commands.